Vyral/base-template/_posts/2019-03-28-a-simple-way-to-remove-algae-and-mildew-from-your-patio.md

 ---
 layout: post
-title: A Simple (and Cheap) Way to Remove Algae and Mildew From Your Patio
+title: A Simple Way to Remove Algae and Mildew From Your Patio
 date: 2019-03-28 00:00:00
 tags:
   - Real Estate